JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Who develops Kotlin?

 Kotlin is primarily developed by a team of engineers at [JetBrains (current team size is 100+)](https://www.jetbrains.com/).
-The lead language designer is
-[Roman Elizarov](https://twitter.com/relizarov).
+The lead language designer is Michail Zarečenskij.
 In addition to the core team, there are also over 250 external contributors on GitHub.

 ### Where can I learn more about Kotlin?